Tailoring Artificial Neural Networks for Optimal Learning: Performance Measurement

 \subsection{Spoken Arabic Digit Recognition}

 The Spoken Arabic Digits \cite{hammami2010improved} dataset was downloaded from the \cite{hammami2010improved} from the UCI Machine Learning Repository \cite{Lichman:2013}.
 This dataset consists of 660 recordings (330 from men and 330 from women) for each of the ten digits and 110 recordings for testing.
 Each recording is a time series of varying length encoded with MCCF \cite{mermelstein1976distance} with 13 channels.
 While using the first three channels gave a better performance, here we use only the first channel, which is akin to a very lossy compression.
 We normalized this time series to have average of zero and a standard deviation of one, and a length of 40.
 Since in most cases we had less than 40 points, we computed the missing values by interpolation.
 The classification procedure was done using the forecasting framework.
-We collected the reservoir states from all the training examples of each digit and computed $\mathbf{w}_{\text{out}}$ as did in the previous forecasting tasks.
+We collected the reservoir states from all the training examples of each digit and computed $\mathbf{w}^{\text{out}}$ as did in the previous forecasting tasks.
 In the testing we collected the states and computed the forecasting performance $\sigma$ for each of the 20 cases.
 We classified the time series as the digit that yielded the lowest forecasting error.
 Then we calculate the failure rate as the number of misclassified recordings divided by the total number of recordings in the training set.
-We used reservoirs of 100 neurons, average degree $\langle k\rangle=10$ and spectral radius of $\alpha=1$, without feedback ($\mathbf{w}_{\text{ofb}} = 0$).
-Note that in our simulations we find that for this particular task the ESN performance is not drastically affected by the output feedback.
+We used reservoirs of 100 neurons, average degree $\langle k\rangle=10$ and spectral radius of $\alpha=1$, without feedback ($\mathbf{w}^{\text{ofb}} = 0$).